Paul Bern: Personal life

 In the 1920s, Bern fell in love with actress Barbara La Marr.
 She did not reciprocate his feelings, but the two remained close friends and confidants.
-Bern assisted La Marr with her career, paid for her medical and funeral expenses and was by her bedside when she died.
+Bern assisted La Marr with her career and paid for her medical and funeral expenses.
 Bern was also godfather to her son Don Gallery, and actress Jean Harlow was his godmother.
-Throughout most of Gallery's life he claimed Bern was his biological father, and that his adoptive parents ZaSu Pitts and Tom Gallery told him this, as well as close family friends such as Douglas Fairbanks Jr. and Leatrice Joy.
-However, a DNA test commissioned by Gallery later proved that Bern was not his biological father.
+Although Bern was rumored to be Donald Gallery's biological father, a DNA test later disproved this.

 While living in New York, Bern lived with his common-law wife Dorothy Millette (born Adele Roddy).
 The two had met in Toronto and their relationship began around 1911.
 Bern financially supported Millette, who reportedly had a mental illness and ended up in a sanatorium in Connecticut.
 Millette traveled to Los Angeles in September 1932, where she reportedly visited Bern on the night of his death.
 Her body was found in the Sacramento River two days after Bern's death.
 It was later determined that she had committed suicide by jumping from the steamboat Delta King.

 Bern met Harlow shortly before the premiere of Hell's Angels in 1930.
 Bern was instrumental in helping Harlow's career, as he was the only person who took her seriously as an actress.
 The two struck up a friendship and eventually began dating.
 They announced their engagement in June 1932 and married on July 2 of that year.
-Throughout their relationship, Bern had an affair with his secretary, Irene Harrison.